-A. NAME: The name of the organization shall be – Connecticut Association of Zoning Enforcement Officials (CAZEO).
+A. NAME: The name of the organization is incorporated as CAZEO, Inc. The organization shall be known as – Connecticut Association of Zoning Enforcement Officials (CAZEO).

 C. MEMBERSHIP: There shall be the following categories of membership:

 1. REGULAR / FULL MEMBER: An individual engaged in and/or responsible for the enforcement of municipal zoning provisions in the State of Connecticut.